pronobis/dockwin/README.md

 - `(dockwin-go-to-previous-window)` - Go to previous non-docking window.
 If there is no history, go to other window.

+- `(dockwin-swap-windows)` - Swap buffers between the current and previous non-docking window.

+- `(dockwin-same-buffer-in-previous-window)` - Show the current buffer also in the previous window.

 - `(dockwin-switch-to-buffer (&optional position))` - Switch buffer in the window at `POSITION` to other valid buffer in that window.
 If `POSITION` is nil, and inside a docking window, use the current